Why teams are looking beyond Loom in 2026

 Best for

-Sales teams that need video analytics and CRM integration more than video quality.
+Sales and marketing teams that need video analytics and CRM integration more than video quality.
 If knowing who watched matters more than how the video looks, Vidyard fits.

-Free plan available with limited features.
-Paid plans start at $19/month.
+Free plan available with up to 5 videos per month.
+Paid plans start at $59/user/month.

 4. Tella